nitsvutt/airline-data-platform/README.md

 ## Methodology

 To cope with this problem, my data platform architecture include an Ingestion layer, a Staging layer, a Processing & Integration layer, a Storage layer, a Pipeline layer and an Analysis & User Inteface layer.
 The process begins with data ingested from separate sources by Ingestion layer and then stored into the Staging layer.
 After that, the Processing & Integration layer will extract data from the Staging layer, transform, integrate, and load it into the Storage layer.
 During this stage, the Pipeline layer will support the Processing & Integration layer devide tasks, implement, schedule and maintain the workflow.
 Finally, end users are able to interact with ready-to-use data in the Analysis & User Inteface layer.
+The following design illustrates the architecture:

+(inprogress)

 ## Results